-All these factors are reviewed by Risk Logic during their detailed Property Loss Prevention inspection.
+All of these risk management factors are reviewed by Risk Logic during their detailed Property Loss Prevention inspection.
 The inspection is followed by a report that provides a comprehensive review and analysis of the inspection.
 The benchmark is typically NFPA or FM Global standards.
 The COPE, NatCat, and Human Element programs are reviewed, and details are provided within the report.
 Recommendations are issued when areas do not meet the industry standards.
 All of this can be accessed real-time in our RMIS portal.

 The Risk Logic staff of Professional Engineers is constantly training and reviewing new Property Loss Prevention standards.
 With an average of over 28 years of experience in HPR servicing, we are prepared to handle any occupancy.

 - Nearly all engineers at Risk Logic have previously worked for FM Global or IRI earlier in their careers.

 - The experience and training received at these companies provides a strong knowledge base.

 - We continue to stay apprised of new hazards, protection schemes and technological advances through our membership and involvement in the Society of Fire Protection Engineers (SFPE) and NFPA, as well as ties to several major HPR insurance companies.

 - Our engineers have performed thousands of site inspections and plan reviews and have written a similar amount of loss prevention reports.